Vagrancy Act 1898: Consequences

 By 1902 the act was deemed to be working well, and so it was sent up to the Lords to be extended to Scotland.
 Lord Kinnaird said "it will be of great value in reducing this nefarious traffic by making provision for the punishment of offenders."
 Lord Balfour of Burleigh, the Conservative Secretary of State for Scotland had no objection to a second reading to "compel extremely undesirable persons to leave the Metropolis" of Glasgow.
-The law was called the Immoral Traffic (Scotland) Act 1902 but performed a similar role as the Vagrancy Act.
+The law was called the Immoral Traffic (Scotland) Act 1902 (2 Edw.
+7. c.
+11) but performed a similar role as the Vagrancy Act.
 Subsequent amendments included the White Slave Traffic Bill of 1910.
 On 25 November 1912, George Greenwood MP asked the Liberal Home Secretary if the Vagrancy Act could be amended of the s.10, 1824 act.
 In a frenzied atmosphere of radicalism, Rescue Societies and suffragists posing a danger to British society, Reginald McKenna answered that the punishment of flogging would be determined by the Court of Appeal and pending the decision the floggings would be suspended.
-Trafficking white slaves was later outlawed by the Treaty of Versailles and League of Nations Charter, although this was already law in England under the Criminal Law Amendment (White Slave Traffic) Act 1912.
+Trafficking white slaves was later outlawed by the Treaty of Versailles and League of Nations Charter, although this was already law in England under the Criminal Law Amendment Act 1912 (2 & 3 Geo.
+5. c.
+20).
 However, many MPs (e.g. Charles Hopwood, MP for Stockport) believed the legislation of 1912 to be repressive.
 They attempted to stiffen the legislation and uphold marriage instead of prostitution and homosexuality.

+Subsequent developments

+The whole act was repealed for England and Wales by section 51 of, and the fourth schedule to, the Sexual Offences Act 1956 (4 & 5 Eliz.
+2. c.
+69), which came into force on 1 January 1957.